 Thalapathy 65: Is Sudha Kongara Out Of The Project?
 Who Is Directing It Next?

-News about Thalapathy 65 is doing the rounds much before the release of his current venture, Master.
+News about Vijay's Thalapathy 65 is doing the rounds much before the release of his current venture, Master.
 And now, as per the recent buzz, Sudha Kongara is out of the coveted project, as Vijay wasn't impressed with the final storyline.
-Earlier, we had reported that the director had shown glimpses from Soorarai Pottru, which was liked by Thalapathy and had asked for a developed storyline.
-Reports also suggest that the actor wanted to work next for a political thriller after Master's wrap up, further to which, AR Murugadoss has been roped in to helm the movie.
+Earlier, we had reported that the director had shown glimpses from Soorarai Pottru to Vijay, which he liked had asked for a developed storyline.
+Reports also suggest that the actor wanted to work next on a political thriller after Master's wrap up.
+Now, AR Murugadoss has been roped in to helm the movie.
 It is to be noted that AR Murugadoss had bagged a Telugu movie which has been postponed.
 During this break, the director might direct Thalapathy 65, which will feature Rashmika Mandanna as the female lead.

 If everything goes well and good, the actor will be collaborating with the director for the third time after Thuppakki (2012) and Sarkar (2018).
 Thalapathy 65 is bankrolled by Sun Pictures.